JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 * Compose Navigation.
 * The latest Material Expressive components.

-All of these features can be adapted into a cross-platform app using Kotlin Multiplatform and the Compose Multiplatform framework.
+All of these features can be adapted into a cross-platform app using Kotlin Multiplatform (KMP) and the Compose Multiplatform UI framework.

+> You can jump straight into the [repository for the KMP version of Jetcaster](https://github.com/kotlin-hands-on/jetcaster-kmp-migration).
+> Check out the commit history to follow the steps we took to migrate the app from Android-only.
+>
+{style="note"}

 To prepare to make your Android app work on other platforms, you can: